GoogleCloudPlatform/chef-google-compute/README.md

   ip_version            'IPV4' or 'IPV6'
-  load_balancing_scheme 'INTERNAL' or 'EXTERNAL' name                  string network               reference to gcompute_network port_range            string ports                 [
+  load_balancing_scheme 'INTERNAL' or 'EXTERNAL' name                  string network               reference to a gcompute_network port_range            string ports                 [
     string,
     ...
   ]
-  region                reference to gcompute_region subnetwork            reference to gcompute_subnetwork project               string credential            reference to gauth_credential end
+  region                reference to a gcompute_region subnetwork            reference to a gcompute_subnetwork project               string credential            reference to gauth_credential end